-On April 30, 2013, through our wholly-owned subsidiary, Business Investment, we entered into a fifth amended and restated credit agreement to increase the commitment amount of the revolving line of credit (the "Credit Facility") from \$60.0 million to \$70.0 million and to extend the maturity date as described below.
-The Credit Facility was arranged by Key Equipment Finance Inc. ("KEF") as administrative agent, lead arranger and a lender, with Branch Banking and Trust Company ("BB&T") as a lender.
-The maturity date was extended to April 30, 2016 (the "Maturity Date") and, if not renewed or extended by the Maturity Date, all principal and interest will be due and payable on or before April 30, 2017 (one year after the Maturity Date).
+On April 30, 2013, we, through our wholly-owned subsidiary, Business Investment, entered into a fifth amended and restated credit agreement with Key Equipment Finance Inc., as administrative agent, lead arranger and a lender (the "Administrative Agent"), Branch Banking and Trust Company as a lender and managing agent, and the Adviser, as servicer, to increase the commitment amount of the revolving line of credit (the "Credit Facility") from \$60.0 million to \$70.0 million and to extend the revolving period, which was extended to April 30, 2016 and, if not renewed or extended by April 30, 2016, all principal and interest will be due and payable on or before April 30, 2017 (one year after the revolving period end date).
 In addition, there are two one-year extension options to be agreed upon by all parties, which may be exercised on or before April 30, 2014 and 2015, respectively.
 Subject to certain terms and conditions, the Credit Facility may be expanded up to a total of \$200.0 million through the addition of other lenders to the facility.
-Advances under the Credit Facility generally bear interest at 30-day LIBOR, plus 3.75% per annum, with an unused fee of 0.50% on undrawn amounts.
+Advances under the Credit Facility generally bear interest at 30-day LIBOR, plus 3.75% per annum, and the Credit Facility includes an unused fee of 0.50% on undrawn amounts.
 We incurred fees of approximately \$0.3 million in connection with this amendment.

-On June 12, 2013, we further increased the borrowing capacity under the Credit Agreement from \$70.0 million to \$105.0 million by entering into Joinder Agreements pursuant to the Credit Agreement by and among Business Investment, the administrative agent, the servicer and each of Alostar Bank of Commerce and Everbank Commercial Finance, Inc.
+On June 12, 2013, we further increased the borrowing capacity under the Credit Agreement from \$70.0 million to \$105.0 million by entering into Joinder Agreements pursuant to the Credit Agreement by and among Business Investment, the Administrative Agent, the Adviser and each of Alostar Bank of Commerce and Everbank Commercial Finance,

 The Credit Facility contains covenants that require Business Investment to maintain its status as a separate legal entity; prohibit certain significant corporate transactions (such as mergers, consolidations, liquidations or dissolutions) and restrict material changes to our credit and collection policies without lenders' consent.
-The facility also limits payments as distributions to the aggregate net investment income for each of the twelve month periods ending March 31, 2014, 2015, 2016 and 2017.
+The facility generally also limits payments as distributions to the aggregate net investment income for each of the twelve month periods ending March 31, 2014, 2015, 2016 and 2017.
 We are also subject to certain limitations on the type of loan investments we can make, including restrictions on geographic concentrations, sector concentrations, loan size, dividend payout, payment frequency and status, average life and lien property.
 The Credit Facility also requires us to comply with other financial and operational covenants, which obligate us to, among other things, maintain certain financial ratios, including asset and interest coverage, a minimum net worth and a minimum number of obligors required in the borrowing base of the credit agreement.
-Additionally, we are subject to a performance guaranty that requires us to maintain (i) a minimum net worth of \$170.0 million plus 50% of all equity and subordinated debt raised after April 30, 2013, (ii) "asset coverage" with respect to "senior securities representing indebtedness" of at least 200%, in accordance with Section 18 of the 1940 Act and (iii) our status as a BDC under the 1940 Act and as a RIC under the Code.
-As of July 26, 2013, we were in compliance with all covenants.
+Additionally, we are subject to a performance guaranty that requires us to maintain (i) a minimum net worth of \$170.0 million plus 50% of all equity and subordinated debt raised after April 30, 2013, which equates to \$170.0 million as of December 31, 2013, (ii) "asset coverage" with respect to "senior securities representing indebtedness" of at least 200%, in accordance with Section 18 of the 1940 Act and (iii) our status as a BDC under the 1940 Act and as a RIC under the Code.
+As of December 31, 2013, and as defined in the performance guaranty of our Credit Facility, we had a minimum net worth of \$264.7 million, an asset coverage of 336% and an active status as a BDC and RIC.
+As of February 3, 2014, we were in compliance with all covenants.